Getting Kids in the Kitchen

 It totally get that it’s messy and time consuming, but it’s a missed opportunity!
 So today I have five tips for getting kids involved in the kitchen:

 Build on lessons they learn in school, such as math, science or reading!
 Younger children can practice fine motor skills by stirring and pouring.
+These Foost knives are perfect starting tools for kids.
+Sve 10% off with the code “FirstStepNurtrition10” using my affiliate link.

 Imaginative play helps children get involved.
 Make a theme night or turn your kitchen into a restaurant or reality cooking show.
 My kids love creating menus and taking “orders.”
 Or create art: it’s fun for them to eat their art creation!